Dan503/mq-scss/README.md

 There are 2 types of ratio based media queries, "aspect-ratio" (shortened to just `ratio` in the mq mixin) and "device-aspect-ratio" (shortened to `device-ratio` in the mq mixin).
 It is generally best to stick with "aspect-ratio" rather than "device-aspect-ratio" since "aspect-ratio" is determined by the users browser window size. "device-aspect-ratio" is based on the physical screen size of the users device.
 With "aspect-ratio" you can see the effects by just resizing the browser window.
 With "device-aspect-ratio" you will physically have to look at the site on a different screen in order to see the effect... or look at the site with the Chrome dev tools screen emulator open (Chromes screen emulator obeys "device-aspect-ratio" media queries).

 Ratio based media queries are mostly useful for when you have sites that have displays that take up the full screen.
 Displays like this tend to need media queries that understand both the users screen height and width at the same time.
 You may need to combine the ratio based media query with a more traditional pixel based media query for it to have the greatest effect.
-Read the [Media Query "and" statements](#media-query-and-statements) section for more details on how to do that.
+Read the [Media Query `plus` statements](#media-query-plus-statements) section for more details on how to do that.

 ### Full list of media query ranges